Code River

 Kali Code and nearby homes in Yogyakarta during the 2014 eruption of Kelud in East Java.

 Code (/id/; Indonesian: Kali Code) is the name of a river that flows through the city of Yogyakarta on the island of Java, Indonesia.
 Pollution is a problem along the river.
 Sayidan Bridge crosses the river.

 Geography

 The river flows in the southern central area of Java with predominantly tropical savanna climate (designated as As in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 24 °C. The warmest month is September, when the average temperature is around 27 °C, and the coldest is April, at 20 °C. The average annual rainfall is 2802 mm.
 The wettest month is January, with an average of 538 mm rainfall, and the driest is September, with 8 mm rainfall.

 Settlements

-Settlements by poor people have been created beside the river over time.
+Settlements by people have been created beside the river over time.
 Also loss of housing close to the river has occurred during severe eruptions from Mount Merapi.